amrit-fuse/Kafka_project/Readme.md

 # Apache kafka project

-This is a sole project done during my trainee in Fusemachines Nepla.
+This is a sole project done during my traineeship at Fusemachines Nepal.
 This project includes topics like confluent kafka, pyspark and postgresql

 ## Create and activate a virtual environment: